 Chemical energy exchanges occur in the course of transformations that take place at the level of molecules.

-Simple displacement reaction or single replacement reaction: occurs when an atom of one substance is transferred to another.
+Simple displacement: occurs when an atom of one substance is transferred to another substance.

-Double displacement reaction: the atoms of two substances are exchanged with each other.
+Double displacement: the atoms of two substances are exchanged with each other.

-Combustion: raising the temperature of some fuel (for example, coal) can trigger chemical reactions that end by release heat.
+Combustion: by raising the temperature of a fuel (for example, coal), chemical reactions are generated that release heat.

-Synthesis reaction: it is the energy given off when a more complex substance is formed from two simple substances—for example, the formation of sodium chloride.
+Synthesis: is the energy that is released when a more complex substance is formed from two simple substances.

 An additional term of relevance is "heat of combustion", which represents the energy released during a combustion reaction.
 This concept is frequently used in the analysis of fossil fuels.